jialinzhang010/CalorieTracker/README.md

-# Calories Tracker
+# Calorie Tracker

 ## Overview

-Calories Tracker is a web app that will allow users to keep track of how many calories they get and burned everyday.
+Calories Tracker is a web app that will allow users to keep track of their intake of calories and how much they burned everyday.
 Users can register and login.
-Users have to enter their gender, weight, and height when during the registration.
-Once they're logged in, they can record how much food they ate and how much exercise they took on one day, and the corresponding calories will be calculated.
-Then the app will give suggestion to the users based on their personal data, such as modifying their recipe or suggesting them to do more exercise.
+When signing up, users have to enter their gender, weight, and height.
+Once they're logged in, they can record how much food they ate and how much exercise they took on one day, and then the users can view the calculated calories.
+Then the app will give suggestion to the users as well, such as food bias.

 ## Data Model

-The application will store Users, Diets, Food, Exercise, Sport
+The application will store Users, Diets, Food, and Exercise.
+There is also a database which stores the information of food.

-* users can have multiple diets everyday
+* users can have multiple diets everyday.
-* each Diet can have multiple kinds of food (by embedding)
+* each Diet consists of different kinds of food(by embedding).
+* The user will not be able to enter texts when selecting food.
+They will have a list of food to choose.
 * Time of exercise everyday is at the discretion of users.

 An Example User: